franTarkenton/IntroToJenkins/Lesson0-Overview/preamble.md

 * Scott / Harry - needs to keep servers running
 * Data Analysts / GIS Analysts / Other - want jobs running on a schedule
-* All:
+* Common Interest / what we all want:
     * Reliability
     * Maintainability
     * Recoverability from Failure

-notes: We want to be able to add / remove / replace servers that are attached to the jenkins service without requiring notification.
+note: We want to be able to add / remove / replace servers that are attached to the jenkins service without requiring notification.
 When this happens we want users of scheduled jobs to be unaffected by these changes.